MathisHumbert/ssg-creative-boilerplate/README.md

 I changed some part of this template bases for my own use.

-I replaced Webpack with Vite.js, replaced OGL with THREE for 3D and updated all of the packages to have an up to date template.
+I replaced Webpack with Vite.js and updated all of the packages to have an up to date template.

 I also replace SSR with SSG to create a static website, I'm using eleventy for this part.